 Do you want to hold space but worry about silences in groups or knowing what to say next?

 What often holds people back from running their own circles is confidence and time, ‘creating circles’ is a safe place to play, practice and explore.
 This course will leave you feeling excited and confident about establishing your own circle.
-It will give you the opportunity to think about your own groups; whether you have an idea about what these might be – or whether you would like to create something new.
+It will give you the opportunity to think about your own space; whether you have an idea about what these might be – or whether you would like to create something new.
 You will also leave the course with a community to support you, connections with others who are starting out and a group who have your back.
-The self led study element of the workbook means that it is ideal to fit in with busy lives, and the option of mentoring means that you benefit from my skills and experience of setting up and running my own groups.
-It can be nerve-wracking starting something new but by joining ‘creating circles’ you will not be alone.
+The self led study element of the workbook means that it is ideal to fit in with busy lives, and the option of mentoring enables you benefit from my skills and experience of setting up and running my own groups (I am a university trained accredited mentor with over twenty years experience of working on a 1-1 basis).

-The ‘creating circles’ course costs £149/month for six months (or £799 if paid in full on registration) and includes;
+The ‘creating circles’ course costs £1250 (or £125/month for 10 month) and includes;

-- A study list of books and online resources to help broaden your knowledge
+- A study list of books and online resources to help broaden your knowledge and inspire your practice

 - A self led study workbook, journal and prompt cards and access to an online community for support